-The total for the two non-qualified deferred compensation plans, excluding participant contributions, was an expense of \$8.6 million, \$9.5 million, and \$9.4 million for the years ended December 31, 2021, 2020, and 2019, respectively.
-The total long-term deferred compensation liability under the two deferred compensation plans was \$80.5 million and \$72.3 million as of December 31, 2021 and 2020, respectively, and is included in other non-current liabilities within the Company's consolidated balance sheets.
+The total for the two non-qualified deferred compensation plans, excluding participant contributions, was a benefit of \$12.9 million for the year ended December 31, 2022 and an expense of \$8.6 million and \$9.5 million for the years ended December 31, 2021, and 2020, respectively.
+The total long-term deferred compensation liability under the two deferred compensation plans was \$61.1 million and \$80.5 million as of December 31, 2022 and 2021, respectively, and is included in other non-current liabilities within the Company's consolidated balance sheets.

 The deferred compensation plans are unfunded and their benefits are paid from the general assets of the Company, except that the Company has contributed to a "rabbi trust" whose assets will be used to pay the benefits if the Company remains solvent, but can be reached by the Company's creditors if the Company becomes insolvent.
-The value of the assets in the "rabbi trust" was \$48.2 million and \$43.8 million as of December 31, 2021 and 2020, respectively, and is included in other assets within the Company's consolidated balance sheets.
+The value of the assets in the "rabbi trust" was \$39.4 million and \$48.2 million as of December 31, 2022 and 2021, respectively, and is included in other assets within the Company's consolidated balance sheets.